diogok/klj-api/README.md

-# Demo Clojure + Clojurescript project
+# Demo Clojure Server project

 Just to keep up to date with current frameworks.